bambooengineering/chef-unattended-upgrades/README.md

 Requirements
 ============

-Requires Ubuntu and the `apt` package.
+Requires Ubuntu.
 Only tested on 12.04 LTS.

 Usage
 =====